Montgomery County Criminal Lawyer

-You should hire an attorney who understands RRRI (and all alternative sentencing options such as the ARD Program, Section 17 Probation, House Arrest and Work Release) to ensure that you receive the best possible sentence.
+You should hire a Montgomery County criminal lawyer who understands RRRI (and all alternative sentencing options such as the ARD Program, Section 17 Probation, House Arrest and Work Release) to ensure that you receive the best possible sentence.

-Please feel free to contact me, Pottstown Criminal Defense Attorney Henry S. Hilles, III at 610-270-8800 or click here to discuss your case.
+Please feel free to contact me, Montgomery County Criminal Lawyer Henry S. Hilles, III at 610-270-8800 or click here to discuss your case.

 Crimes for which RRRI Sentences are Not Available

 There are a number of crimes for which RRRI is not available.
-These crimes, which are primarly sex crimes, include the following:
+These crimes, which are primarily sex crimes, include the following:

 - Certain Offenses involving the use or possession of a deadly weapon